harshitpaunikar1/adaptive-yard-routing/.github/project-buildup-history.md

 - Task summary: Used the last day on Adaptive Yard Routing to slow down and finish the loose ends.
 I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
 Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
 I kept imagining how an actual operator would move through the steps so the project would not feel fake.
 - Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2024-02-05 - Day 12: Polish wrap

+- Task summary: One more pass: spent time just reading back through everything to make sure it still made sense end to end.
+- Deliverable: Solid now, moving on.